ceeewatt/.dotfiles/README.md

 The first addon I installed was an application launcher, called [wofi](https://hg.sr.ht/~scoopta/wofi).
 I installed it from the system package manager (`apt install wofi`).
 This tool provides a gui interface for launching programs, such as those that have a *.desktop file associated with them.
 In my Sway config file, there's a command for establishing the keybinding to launch wofi.
 Note that this program is no longer actively maintained, so I might need to choose a different one in the future.

+I'm currently using the everforest style/theme made by [binEpilo](https://github.com/binEpilo/Hyprland-Everforest).

 ### Volume Control

 Concepts: